NoiseHacker/CSE224/README.md

 - Analyzed leader election and node state transitions
 - Deployed nodes on AWS, observed IP changes, and studied election behaviors

----

 Feel free to clone this repository and dive into each lab for more details.
-Happy coding! 🎓
+Enjoy! 🎓